brimdata/zq/docs/formats/csup.md

 ---
-sidebar_position: 4
+weight: 4
+title: Super Columnar
-sidebar_label: Super Columnar
+heading: Super Columnar Specification
 ---

-# Super Columnar Specification

 Super Columnar is a file format based on the [super data model](zed.md) where data is stacked to form columns.